Dime Community Bancshares, Inc. (DCOMP) To Go Ex-Dividend on May 7th

 Dime Community Bancshares, Inc. (NASDAQ:DCOMP – Get Free Report) declared a quarterly dividend on Thursday, April 25th, Wall Street Journal reports.
-Investors of record on Wednesday, May 8th will be paid a dividend of 0.3438 per share on Wednesday, May 15th.
-This represents a $1.38 dividend on an annualized basis and a yield of 7.72%.
-The ex-dividend date is Tuesday, May 7th.
+Stockholders of record on Wednesday, May 8th will be paid a dividend of 0.3438 per share on Wednesday, May 15th.
+This represents a $1.38 annualized dividend and a dividend yield of 7.72%.
+The ex-dividend date of this dividend is Tuesday, May 7th.

 Dime Community Bancshares Stock Up 0.9 %